react-navigation/react-navigation.github.io/docs/material-bottom-tab-navigator.md

 );
 ```

 This library uses the [`BottomNavigation` component from `react-native-paper`](https://callstack.github.io/react-native-paper/bottom-navigation.html).
-It doesn't include the whole `react-native-paper` library in your bundle, so you don't need to worry about it.
+If you [configure the Babel plugin](https://callstack.github.io/react-native-paper/getting-started.html), it won't include the whole `react-native-paper` library in your bundle.

 ## RouteConfigs